borumv/obsidian-vault/Interview.md

 Outside of work, I indulge in a couple of rewarding hobbies.
 I have a keen interest in shooting and editing videos.
 Additionally, I am passionate about playing percussion instruments, having undergone formal musical education in this domain.
 Occasionally, I enjoy collaborative musical sessions with friends at a rehearsal space.
 These activities not only serve as a source of personal enjoyment but also contribute to my overall sense of a work-ballance

+15. Why did you leave your last job? / Why are you leaving your current position / Why do you want to work here?

+While I’m grateful to my previous employer for giving me the opportunity to learn and grow in my career, I feel like, at that point, **I completely decided to go into the world of programming** and beause of this I had decided to make some career break.
+I **would love to** do something more **meaningful**and useful and get more involved into working on a diverse range of projects where I can **collaborate** with passionate people and learn new approaches and technologies.
+I would love to **work at** a **cutting-edge** company that tries to **make a positive impact** in the world.

 - Was sparked by my fascination
 - I consider myself fortunate